codes.benchmark package

 dict

-Evaluate the extrapolation performance of the surrogate model.
+Evaluate the gradients of the surrogate model in log-space (Δdex).

 Parameters:

-• labels (list, optional) – The labels for the chemical species.
+• species_names (list, optional) – Names of the species/quantities.

 Returns: